phpbb-extensions/test-framework/README.md

 * * *

-If you wish to run your tests on your local system (from a checked out copy of phpbb develop):
+If you wish to run your tests on your local system (from a checked out copy of phpBB develop):

 Note: Change your/extension to your vendor name/extension name.

-1. Clone your extension into your checked out copy of phpbb develop to:
+1. Clone your extension into your checked out copy of phpBB develop to:
 `phpBB/ext/your/extension/`

 2. Copy `tests/framework/*` to `phpBB/ext/your/extension/tests/framework/*`

 3. Copy `travis/bootstrap.php` to `phpBB/ext/your/extension/tests/bootstrap.php`

-4. Copy `travis/phpunit-mysql-travis.xml` to `phpBB/ext/your/extension/tests/phpunit-mysql-travis.xml` and rename it to **phpunit-mysql-local.xml**
+4. Copy `travis/phpunit-mysql-travis.xml` to `phpBB/ext/your/extension/tests/phpunit-mysql-travis.xml`

+5. Rename **phpunit-mysql-travis.xml** to **phpunit-mysql-local.xml**

 5. Edit **phpunit-mysql-local.xml** changing the server config settings to match your phpBB config.php settings: